upperlinecode/rn-05-stack-navigation/README.md

 2. In the `DetailsScreen`, destructure `route` from the props passed to the component.
 Assign the `product` variable the value of `route.params`.

-3. You can now see the product details!
+3. Click through multiple products.
+You can now see the product details!

 <details>
 <summary>Click here for the coded answer</summary>